 The anticipatory grief you experienced was helping you prepare for this moment.
 You may be even more overwhelmed by the hurricane of grief.
 Or you may have already done most of your grieving and are better equipped to move forward with your changed life.

 Being able to go through this final grief is a necessity.
 With time, it will bring the closure you need.
-It can help you find a deeper meaning to your time with your loved one, even as you mourn the loss.
+It can help you find a deeper meaning in your time with your loved one, even as you mourn the loss.